 Complete description in 1–3 paragraphs

-You can choose to close with an alluring statement that leads customers to the “ADD TO CART” button, like: “one click makes it yours,” or even “limited availability” for seasonal items.
+Expert Tip: I like to close out my product descriptions with a statement that invites customers to buy the item like, “One click makes it yours,” or even “Limited availability” for seasonal items.

 Keep these considerations in mind as you dive in: